cdelorme/system-setup/linux/debian/wheezy/template/documentation.md

 Next open up `/etc/grub.d/00_header`, and find the line with `set gfxmode=${GRUB_GFXMODE}` and add `set gfxpayload=keep` below it before `load_video`.

-Now run `sudo update-grub` and reboot your system.
+Now run `update-grub` and reboot your system.
 Your terminal will now be sized better for working directly instead of over SSH if desired.  _Be careful_, as a larger resolution can render the text unreadable.